andybest/common-lisp/README.md

             :height 1024)
 ```

-The above three methods will write an image to disk, as well as a metadata file of the same name with the extension ".sexp".
-The metadata file is a list of property lists, specifying the ID's of the images and their positions and sizes in the spritesheet.
+The above three methods will write an image to disk, as well as a metadata file
+of the same name with the extension ".spec".
+The metadata file is a list of
+property lists, specifying the ID's of the images and their positions and sizes
+in the spritesheet.
 An example metadata file looks like the following:

 ``` lisp
 ((:ID "ship000" :X1 41 :X2 51 :Y1 317 :Y2 324 :W 10 :H 7)